amadoug2g/Repertoire/README.md

 * Add and edit songs you have learned or trying to learn;
 * Sort songs into 3 categories (not started, in progress, learned) to easily find what you're looking for;
 * Add a youtube link of the song to watch it in the App;
-* Get a summary of your songs and copy them to the clipboard!
+* Get a summary count of your songs and copy them to the clipboard!

 ## Installation & Setup
 ### 1. Pre-requisites